-I’m passionate about good, real, non-GMO, organic, local food.
-Here’s some writing I’ve done on the subject, mostly from Simple Good and Tasty, an internet-based business I started in 2009:
+I’m passionate about good, sustainable, organic, local food.
+Here’s some writing I’ve done on the subject, mostly from Simple Good and Tasty, a business I founded and ran from 2009 – 2011:

 Good Food is Not (Only) a Class Issue